MikkelStorgaard/thesis/tableofcontents.md

     4. Benchmarks ported from other languages to Futhark shows in most cases, that the Futhark versions are (much) faster than their source language counterparts.
-    The only exceptions are source benchmarks which are not written as "obvious" implementations of an algorithm but instead are hand-tailored implementations uniquely crafted to exploit things like memory management in the source language.
+    The only exceptions are source benchmarks which are not written as "obvious" implementations of an algorithm but instead are hand-tailored implementations uniquely crafted to exploit things like memory management i\chapter{The \LO{} language}
+\label{chap:l0language}
+n the source language.
     (lets call back to this point when we compare FShark to similar solutions)

     5. Conclusion: Futhark creates huge performance boosts wherever it goes.